ritvaj/Bank-Ledger-Integrity-Fraud-Signal-Analysis/README.md

 </p>

 **Insight:**
-Fraud is **extremely rare (0.13%)**, so precision naturally stays low — but the curve still shows a **clear improvement** over a random or flat baseline.
-The Fraud Signal Score successfully **ranks frauds earlier** as thresholds loosen, producing a curve with real shape instead of noise.
+With fraud occurring only **0.13%** of the time, baseline precision is extremely low — yet the Fraud Signal Score shows **clear ranking power**, producing a meaningful curve instead of noise.

-While absolute precision remains modest (expected on synthetic imbalance), the model demonstrates **strong relative separation**, validating that the rule-based scoring approach provides **useful prioritization** for downstream fraud operations.
+While absolute precision is modest (normal for synthetic imbalance), the model demonstrates **strong relative ordering**, enabling better queueing and investigation prioritization in real fraud operations.